 To fulfill the criminal background check, volunteers must have fingerprints taken.
-Sagen/Morpho is the company that handles the fingerprinting for the Diocesan.
-Please contact the school office for more information.
+Please contact the school office for more information about this important process.

 Regular contact means on going contact with minors.
 There is no "time" definition such as 30 minutes a week.
 Regular contact is not a once a year event, like chaperoning a field trip or attending a class party.
-Regular contact is not volunteering for two events.
-If an individual plans to volunteer for more than three events, a criminal background check needs to be acquired.
+Regular contact is not attending school wide events.
+If an individual plans to volunteer for more than two special events or activity where they will be in direct contact with the children, a criminal background check needs to be acquired.
 Contact the principal with any questions.